vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 >
 > _*If Microsoft 365 is already included in the main SPF record (`include:spf.protection.outlook.com`), it does not need to be listed in the SPF macro as well, since the SPF macro is evaluated at the end of your main SPF record.
 Listing it twice (in your main SPF record and the SPF macro) will result in an error, as `spf.protection.outlook.com` will have already been visited during evaluation before the SPF macro is reached._
 >
-> And if an email provider needs to send from two addresses, such as `support@yourdomain.com` and `no-reply@yourdomain.com`, you can create a separate SPF macro TXT record for each address (`support._spf.yourdomain.com` and `no-reply._spf.yourdomain.com`) and include the mail provider, such as Zendesk (`v=spf1 include:mail.zendesk.com ~all`), in each SPF macro TXT record.
+> And if an email provider needs to send from two static addresses, such as `support@yourdomain.com` and `no-reply@yourdomain.com`, you can create a separate SPF macro TXT record for each address (`support._spf.yourdomain.com` and `no-reply._spf.yourdomain.com`) and include the mail provider, such as Zendesk (`v=spf1 include:mail.zendesk.com ~all`), in each SPF macro TXT record.
 For more than two addresses, or if they are not static, it may be more practical to adopt a direct subdomain approach as described [here](https://vand3rlinden.com/post/handle-your-spf-record/#the-dangers-of-spf-flattening).

 ## How the SPF macro %{l} works on the receiving mail server
 ![IMAGE](/images/handle-your-spf-record/spf-macro-visual-l.png)